Orthodontics

 Factors That Affect Metal Braces Cost

-The overall price tag depends heavily on the complexity of your malocclusion, the total duration of your treatment, and the specific bracket materials chosen.
+The overall price depends heavily on the complexity of your malocclusion, the total duration of your treatment, and the specific bracket materials chosen.
 Complicated cases requiring jaw surgery or temporary skeletal anchors will naturally increase the total investment needed.

 Affordable Braces Options